 BIODATA OF THE SECRETARY TO CABINET

-George Simataa is a recipient of numerous awards including the Vice Chancellor’s Medal as the best student of Masters Studies in the Faculty of Economics and Management Science at the University of Namibia in 1998 and as the best non-final year student in the same faculty and university in 1990.
-In 1993, he was awarded UNDP Scholarship to study a three-month programme in Regional Development and Planning in Nagoya, Japan.
-He also participated and won an essay competition on “Individual Freedom and Liberties” sponsored by the American Cultural Centre in 1991.
+George is a recipient of numerous awards including the Vice Chancellor’s Medal as the best student of Masters Studies in the Faculty of Economics and Management Science at the University of Namibia in 1998 and as the best non-final year student in the same faculty at the same university in 1990.
+In 1993, he was awarded UNDP Scholarship to study a three-months programme in Regional Development and Planning in Nagoya, Japan.
+He also participated and won an essay competition on “Individual Freedom and Liberties” sponsored by the American Cultural Centre in 1991, which he won.

 Objectives for Secretary to Cabinet